MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-no-column.md

 ## Symptom

 When using Sales Copilot in Outlook, the following error message is displayed: **Something went wrong**.
-This could happen when an administrator sets up a field to be displayed or editable in Sales Copilot, while the same field is not allowed to be edited or viewed as per the settings in Salesforce CRM.

 :::image type="content" source="media/tsg-field-error.png" alt-text="Error to delete fields.":::